Jib667/touchgrass/README.md

 # TouchGrass

-An interactive web application that helps users explore the world by selecting regions on Google Maps to get AI-suggested itineraries.
+An interactive web application that helps users explore the world by selecting regions on Google Maps to get AI-suggested itineraries based on geo-location.

+*Note: THIS APPLICATION IS NOT YET PUBLISHED, WITH PLANS TO BE PUBLISHED WHEN FUNDS CAN BE SECURED FOR API COSTS.
+TO USE LOCALLY, FOLLOW THE BELLOW STEPS AND SET UP A FIREBASE, GOOGLE PLACES, AND GOOGLE GEMINI API.

 ## Project Structure